Hazing: A Weed in the Garden of Evil by Hank Nuwer (Revised and updated Feb. 27, 2020)

 Behind every death is a family torn apart by the loss of a loved one who was strangled by alcohol, beaten to death, struck by a car while blindfolded, drowned, and so on.

 The first fraternity death, that of Mortimer Leggett, son of a famed Civil War general with the same name, occurred at spanking new Cornell University in 1873.
 Young Leggett fell off a cliff on a required midnight walkabout while wearing a blindfold in gorge country.

 Then there is the proctor who got sick and tired of being hazed at Swarthmore College and grabbed a flashlight and rifle to slay one tormentor as he slept.
 The hazer escaped the electric chair with an insanity plea.

-There was the recent death of Clemson pledge Tucker Hipps.
+There was the death of Clemson pledge Tucker Hipps.
 Hipps died when he fell from a bridge at Lake Hartwell.
 His was the second Clemson fraternity death at that lake.
-No reporter, including me, reported that fact until a new keyword search came up with another tragedy at Clemson in 1961—the first year of what would become 56 consecutive years with a hazing death.
+No reporter, including me, reported that fact until a new keyword search came up with another tragedy at Clemson in 1961.

 Stashed among thousands of news clippings about hazing are earnest appeals from educators, grieving parents, activists and earnest students to do away with this “weed in the garden of academe” as one pundit called it in an 1860 speech at Harvard.

 But the problems of hazing in 1860 are the same now, but the perpetrators are a lot more careful to hide their tracks, to lie or to stonewall investigators, and to intimidate anyone threatening to come forward with the truth.